HB

 I was the lead designer and technologist on this endeavor.
 My primary responsibilities included:

-• Research top vector-based design component libraries for wireframing and present them to the Moonshot design team for selection.
+• Research the best UI Kits for wireframing and present them to the Moonshot design team for selection.

-• Set up a global version of the chosen wireframing component library in Figma that would provide consistency, scalability, and accessibility to all our designers.
+• Set up a global version of the chosen wireframing UI Kit that would provide consistency, scalability, and accessibility to all our designers.

-• Develop a corresponding coded component library that matches styles with the chosen Figma library, effectively creating a prototyping design system.
+• Develop a corresponding coded component library that matches styles with the chosen Figma UI Kit, effectively creating a prototyping design system.

-• Develop a user-friendly and updatable Figma Style Guide that lets you easily adjust colors, fonts, icons, and overall styles based on a client's brand.
-This Style Guide should have the ability to push updates to coded components, so any changes you make in Figma can update the look of the website or app, keeping everything consistent.
+• Develop a user-friendly and updatable Style Guide that lets you easily adjust colors, fonts, icons, and overall styles based on a client's brand.
+This Style Guide should have the ability to push updates to coded components, so any changes you make in the UI Kit can update the look of the website or app, keeping everything consistent.

 Research

-To kick off my research I asked my fellow Moonshot designers for recommendations on their favorite vector-based design tools, systems, and component libraries.
+To kick off my research I asked my fellow Moonshot designers for recommendations on their favorite UI Kits, tools, and component libraries.
 I then spent the next two weeks reviewing these and other recommendations found online before presenting them to the Moonshot design team for final approval.

 system design reviews